aaronpankratz/K-R/README.md

 # K-R
-The C Programming Language exercises
+Exercises from _The C Programming Language_